fatimazahraelhoussni/fatimazahraelhoussni/README.md

 I am a researcher and member of the <strong>Graal.js team at Oracle Labs</strong>.
 Our team develops and maintains the <strong>JavaScript engine of GraalVM</strong>,
 a high-performance and standards-compliant engine that brings modern
-JavaScript and TypeScript support into the GraalVM ecosystem.
+JavaScript support into the GraalVM ecosystem.
 We focus on advancing <strong>performance, interoperability, and compatibility</strong>,
 enabling developers to seamlessly run JavaScript in polyglot and
 cloud-native environments, and integrate it efficiently with Java and other languages.